History History

 A new referendum was expected in 2015, following the parliamentary elections, but it was not held despite a change of government.
 Aksel Vilhelmsson Johannesen, a Social Democrat, became Prime Minister.

 Inauguration of a new tunnel between the islands of Streymoy and Eysturoy.
-11 kilometers long, it goes down to 187 meters under the ocean and includes the first underwater traffic circle in the world.
-It makes it possible to connect Tórshavn to Runavik in 16 minutes instead of the 60 minutes previously required!
+The 11-kilometer-long tunnel descends to 187 meters under the ocean, and includes the world's first underwater traffic circle.
+It makes it possible to get from Tórshavn to Runavik in 16 minutes, instead of the 60 minutes previously required!

-Maintenance of the "grind or grindadrap", the traditional (and very controversial) summer hunt of small cetaceans, which was once threatened with cancellation due to coronavirus.
-In February 2022, the Faroese government limited the quota to 500 dolphins.
+The traditional (and highly controversial) summer hunt for small cetaceans, known as "grind or grindadrap", will continue, although it was threatened with cancellation due to the coronavirus.
+In February 2022, the Faroese government limited the catch quota to 500 dolphins.